Wyoming: Islands

 Wyoming has 32 named islands; the majority are in Jackson Lake and Yellowstone Lake, within Yellowstone National Park in the northwest portion of the state.
 The Green River in the southwest also contains a number of islands.

 Regions and administrative divisions

 Counties

 The state of Wyoming has 23 counties.

 Wyoming license plates have a number on the left that indicates the county where the vehicle is registered, ranked by an earlier census.
 Specifically, the numbers are representative of the property values of the counties in 1930.
 The county license plate numbers are:

 Cities and towns

 The State of Wyoming has 99 incorporated municipalities.

-In 2005, 50.6% of Wyomingites lived in one of the 13 most populous Wyoming municipalities.
+In 2020, 51.1% of Wyomingites lived in one of the 12 most populous Wyoming municipalities.

 Metropolitan areas

-The United States Census Bureau has defined two metropolitan statistical areas (MSA) and seven micropolitan statistical areas (MiSA) for the state.
-In 2008, 30.4% of Wyomingites lived in either of the metropolitan statistical areas, and 73% lived in either a metropolitan or a micropolitan area.
+The United States Census Bureau has defined two metropolitan statistical areas (MSA) and eight micropolitan statistical areas (MiSA) for the state.
+In 2020, 31.3% of Wyomingites lived in either of the metropolitan statistical areas, and 80.4% lived in either a metropolitan or a micropolitan area.